New York Yankees vs Los Angeles Angels: Odds, Run Line, and Total

 - Relief pitcher Fernando Cruz is on the 15-day IL with a shoulder injury.

-- Relief pitcher Jake Cousins is on the 60-day IL with a forearm/pectoral injury.
+- Relief pitcher Jake Cousins is on the 60-day IL following Tommy John surgery.

-- Designated hitter Giancarlo Stanton is probable for the Angels series with a sore elbow.
+- Designated hitter Giancarlo Stanton is on the 60-day IL with an elbow injury.

 Los Angeles Angels